jbx-protocol/juice-docs-v1/protocol/api/contracts/or-controllers/jbcontroller/events/minttokens.md

 * `beneficiary` is the address to which the tokens were minted.
 * `projectId` is the ID of the token's project.
-* `count` is the number of tokens that were minted.
+* `tokenCount` is the number of tokens that were minted.
 * `memo` is a note that was attached.
 * `reservedRate` is the project's current reserved rate.
 * `caller` is the address that issued the transaction within which the event was emitted.